CJKR-FM

-CJKR-FM is a Canadian radio station broadcasting on the assigned frequency of 97.5 MHz in Winnipeg, Manitoba.
-It airs an active rock format with the on-air brand name Power 97.
+CJKR-FM (97.5 MHz) is a Canadian radio station broadcasting in Winnipeg, Manitoba.
+It airs a classic alternative format with the on-air brand name "Power 97".
 The station is owned and operated by Corus Entertainment, which also owns sister stations CJOB and CFPG-FM.
 The studios and offices are located at 201 Portage Avenue in downtown Winnipeg, while its transmitter is located on Brady Road in south Winnipeg.

-CJKR is the most powerful FM radio station in Canada, operating with 310,000 watts.
+CJKR was formerly the most powerful FM radio station in Canada, operating with 310,000 watts.
 Most FM stations in Canada and the United States run 100,000 watts or less.
 Because CJKR-FM is one of the oldest FM stations in Canada, it was grandfathered with a much higher power.
 (In Winnipeg, CBW-FM also operates with an unusually high power, 160,000 watts).
+Following a fire to its transmitter in 2021, the station has been operating on reduced power, with plans to install a new HD Radio antenna operating at 93,900 watts.
 Power 97 is simulcast on Shaw Direct channel 860.

 History

 The station first signed on the air on May 27, 1948 as CJOB-FM, an FM simulcast of CJOB.
 The station applied to the Board of Broadcast Governors (BBG) to move its broadcast frequency from 103.1 MHz to the current 97.5 MHz.
 It began airing distinct programming in 1962, featured a country format as CHMM-FM in the late 1970s and early 1980s, and then changed its format to soft rock and its call sign to CKIS-FM in 1984.
 In the late 1980s, CKIS moved to a rock format, which was not in compliance with its licence at that time.
 Eventually, the station was allowed to amend its licence, stick with the rock format, and changed its call letters to CJKR-FM in 1991.
 In the late 2000s, the station moved from mainstream rock to active rock by reducing the classic rock in its playlist, aiming at a youthful male audience.